Blood and the Moon: Background

-A couple of night-moths are on the wing.

 Structure

 The poem is arranged in four stanzas that lack symmetry and vary in size and structure.
-The first stanza contains three quatrains with a rhyme scheme of abba which contain no breaks between the lines.
-The second stanza contains 18 lines of text with six long-lined tercets using a rhyme scheme of aaa, which causes it to appear very different on the page from the stanzas that precede and follow it.
-The third stanza is a douzain, a square block of twelve lines of verse composed of pentameter quatrains with a rhyme scheme of abba.
+The first stanza contains three quatrains with a rhyme scheme of ABBA, which contain no breaks between the lines.
+The second stanza contains 18 lines of text with six long-lined tercets using a rhyme scheme of AAA, which causes it to appear very different on the page from the stanzas that precede and follow it.
+The third stanza is a douzain, a square block of twelve lines of verse composed of pentameter quatrains with a rhyme scheme of ABBA.
 The fourth and final stanza repeats the structure of the one that precedes it.

 Yeats explained the structure by suggesting that the poem is arranged on the page to visually represent the images described in the text.
 The first stanza represents the tower introduced in line 2.
 He claims to have composed these lines so that they would look long and slender on the page to achieve the outline of the tower's structure.
 The second stanza represents the "winding, gyring, spiring treadmill of a stair" mentioned in line 17, which would account for the fact that the stanza lacks symmetry among its lines, which appear to extend to various lengths across the page in a way not seen in the other stanzas.
 Stanzas three and four, identical in form and appearance on the page, represent two ways of looking at the tower windows.
 Stanza three represents the windows "glittering" from the light of the moon passing through the glass, and stanza four represents the "dusty" inside surface upon which the trapped butterflies cling.